 The perfect quick, easy, hearty and healthy breakfast for autumn.
 Takes just 5 minutes to make!
 Great for Thanksgiving breakfast.

-- 1 cup non-dairy milk (plus more for serving)
+- 1 cup plant-based milk (plus more for serving)

 - 1 tablespoon maple syrup (optional)

 Add everything except for the maple syrup and pecans to a pot and put over medium heat.
 Stir and cook for about 5 minutes until the oatmeal has thickened and most of the liquid is absorbed.

 You can enjoy as is, or splash on a little extra plant-based milk, a drizzle of maple syrup, and a sprinkle of pecans.
 Bon appetegan!